Douglas Rushkoff: Influence

-In late 2020, Rushkoff commented on the release of the documentary The Social Dilemma.
-This was partly based on the prompting from his fanbase that expressed that the ideas on the film were direct quotations from his books and films.
+In September 2020, Rushkoff commented on the release of the documentary The Social Dilemma.
+This was partly based on the prompting from his fanbase that expressed that the ideas in the film were direct quotations from his books and films.
 Rushkoff speculated at the possibility that the programmers interviewed in the film have read something from himself, or other writers such as Nicholas Carr, Sherry Turkle, Andrew Keen, Howard Rheingold, Richard Barbrook, Tim Wu, or even the singer Raffi.
-He acknowledged that while their work and analogies are being quoted without acknowledgement of their source, that these quotations serves as memes themselves and are indicative of their sustaining value beyond their original authors.
-One of the people in the documentary includes Jaron Lanier, who was a subject in Rushkoff's Cyberia years before.
+He acknowledged that while their work and analogies are being quoted without acknowledgement of their source, that these quotations serve as memes themselves and are indicative of their sustaining value beyond their original authors.
+Jaron Lanier, who was a subject in Rushkoff's Cyberia years before, is one of the people included in the documentary.
 Rushkoff also acknowledged he got a call from the Center for Humane Technology stating that they are starting a new organization called Team Humanity, which is a direct wordplay from Rushkoff's podcast Team Human.
 Rushkoff asked his fanbase to not act negatively toward this appropriation, and to be inclusive of this new community in order to open up a new dialogue between the groups.